-- When the data security breach happened or is thought to have happened - The actual nature of the breach, e.g. whether computer equipment has been stolen, misuse of log-in, paper files gone missing, data sent to the wrong person. - Details of the data subject(s) affected, that is, the person/people to whom the data refers - The nature and quantity of the data believed to have been involved in the breach e.g. whether personal, financial or otherwise sensitive - Where the breach occurred e.g. in an email, an open office, as part of a University system - Details of any security employed to a) reduce the risk of a breach occurring in the first instance and b) that will mitigate the risk e.g. encryption of electronic data - Details of anyone else who may know about the alleged / actual breach.
+- When the data security breach happened or is thought to have happened - The actual nature of the breach, e.g. whether computer equipment has been stolen, misuse of log-in, paper files gone missing, data sent to the wrong person. - Details of the data subject(s) affected, that is, the person/people to whom the data refers (e.g. staff or student and numbers affected) - The nature and quantity of the data believed to have been involved in the breach e.g. whether personal, financial or otherwise sensitive - Where the breach occurred e.g. in an email, an open office, as part of a University system - Details of any security employed to a) reduce the risk of a breach occurring in the first instance and b) that will mitigate the risk arising from the breach e.g. encryption of electronic data - Details of anyone else who may know about the alleged / actual breach.